psbfinances/psbfinances/README.md

 - Select downloaded file with transactions
 - Select `Mint` as a format, and click `[Import]`

 This will import transactions and create accounts and categories.
 The table will show information about the imported file.
-Please note that you can undo the import by clicking [Undo](#) link, but this link is available for a short period of time after import.
+Please note that you can undo the import by clicking `[Undo]` button, but note that this button is available for a short period of time after import.

 ### 4. Final step